 The truth of the matter is, however, that most categories of applicants for immigrant visas or green cards, including those applying for family-based or employment-based visas, will have to deal with the public charge ground of inadmissibility.

-These programs are not considered as factors in deciding who is a public charge, and will therefore not impact your immigration application:
+The following types of non-cash programs are not considered as factors in deciding who is a public charge, and will therefore not impact your immigration application:

 IMPORTANT NOTE REGARDING CORONAVIRUS: USCIS states that people with symptoms (fever, cough, shortness of breath) should "seek necessary medical treatment or preventive services," and that this "will not negatively affect any alien as part of a future Public Charge analysis."